Frequently Asked Questions

-- If you are a current TWU student, log into Student Self-Service to search, plan, and register for your courses.
-You can also view your grades, transcript, financial aid documentation and other important information.
-Visit the Registrar’s office for assistance.
+- If you are a current TWU student, log into Student Self-Service and Student Planning to search, plan, and register for your courses.
+There are options to view your grades, transcript, financial aid documentation and other important information.
+Contact the Registrar’s office for assistance.

 Prospective TWU Students

 - To find out which classes are offered online for a particular department each semester, search the TWU Class Schedule.

 - Click Search for Classes under Registration (blue bar).